 These apps will search the internet for coupon codes based on what's in your cart—no more spending hours searching for a coupon code that doesn't work.
-Here are a few: Honey, Rakuten, Ibotta, Shopkick, CamelCamelCamel, RetailMeNot, and Grocery iQ.
+I use a few: Fetch Rewards, Honey, Rakuten, Ibotta, Shopkick, CamelCamelCamel, RetailMeNot, and Grocery iQ.

 Do you travel?
 American Airlines has a web extension called AAdvantage eShopping, and you can earn points on your purchases for seat upgrades to flight purchases.

 Earn cashback rewards by scanning your receipts and purchases with the Fetch app and joining the NCPMobile community.
 Every time you make a purchase, scan your items and earn points for gift cards.